Electric chair: Invention

-In the late 1870s to early 1880s, the spread of arc lighting, a type of outdoor street lighting that required high voltages in the range of 3000–6000 volts, was followed by one story after another in newspapers about how the high voltages used were killing people, usually unwary linemen; it was a strange new phenomenon that seemed to instantaneously strike a victim dead without leaving a mark.
+In the late 1870s to early 1880s, the introduction of arc lighting, a type of outdoor street lighting that required high voltages in the range of 3000–6000 volts, was followed by multiple stories in newspapers about how the high voltages used were killing people, usually unwary linemen; it was seen as a strange new phenomenon that seemed to instantaneously strike a victim dead without leaving a mark.
 One of these accidents, in Buffalo, New York, on August 7, 1881, led to the inception of the electric chair.
-That evening a drunken dock worker named George Lemuel Smith, looking for the thrill of a tingling sensation he had noticed when grabbing the guard rail in a Brush Electric Company arc lighting power house, managed to sneak his way back into the plant at night and grabbed the brush and ground of a large electric dynamo.
-He died instantly.
+That evening, a drunken dock worker named George Lemuel Smith, looking for the thrill of a tingling sensation he had noticed when grabbing the guard rail in a Brush Electric Company arc lighting power house, managed to sneak his way back into the plant at night and grabbed the brush and ground of a large electric dynamo, then dying instantly.
 The coroner who investigated the case brought it up that year at a local Buffalo scientific society.
 Another member attending that lecture, Alfred P. Southwick, a dentist who had a technical background, thought some application could be found for the curious phenomenon.

 Southwick joined physician George E. Fell and the head of the Buffalo ASPCA in a series of experiments electrocuting hundreds of stray dogs.
 They ran trials with the dog in water and out of water, and varied the electrode type and placement until they came up with a repeatable method to euthanize animals using electricity.
-Southwick went on in the early 1880s to advocate that this method be used as a more humane replacement for hanging in capital cases, coming to national attention when he published his ideas in scientific journals in 1882 and 1883.
-He worked out calculations based on the dog experiments, trying to develop a scaled-up method that would work on humans.
-Early on in his designs he adopted a modified version of the dental chair as a way to restrain the condemned, a device that from then on would be called the electric chair.
+Southwick went on in the early 1880s to advocate that this method be used as a more humane replacement for hanging in capital punishment cases, coming to national attention when he published his ideas in scientific journals in 1882 and 1883.
+He worked out calculations based on the dog experiments conducted, trying to develop a scaled-up method that would work on humans.
+Early on in his designs, he adopted a modified version of the dental chair as a way to restrain the condemned, a device that from then on would be called the electric chair.